CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### Spells

-In \data\mods\Magiclysm there is a template spell, copied here for your perusal:
+In `data/mods/Magiclysm` there is a template spell, copied here for your perusal:

 ```C++
 {